-All ORU students are able to join in with the many intramural sports around campus.
+ORU students are able to join in the many intramural sports around campus.
 Teams are submitted from wings and jointly between varieties of students as well.

 Training programs for swimmers who want to stay in shape, tutoring for beginner swimmers, and pool games for everyone.

-Accepting Moving Forward- ORU Students of AMF is the 33rd chapter of the National Students of AMF.
+Accepting Moving Forward (AMF) Club - ORU Students in AMF are the 33rd chapter of the National Students of AMF.
 The mission of National Students of AMF is to support college students grieving the illness or death of a loved one.
-A peer led Support Group, offering college students who are grieving the illness or death of a loved one the opportunity to share their feelings and experiences with others going through the same experience.
-The Support Group meets every week.
-We want to provide a place to hang out, have fun, share our hearts and be accountable to each other as we navigate this process.
+A peer-led support group meets weekly, offering students the opportunity to share their feelings and experiences with others going through the same experience.
+We want to provide a place to hang out, have fun, share our hearts, and be accountable to each other as we navigate this process.